istio/istio.io/content/en/blog/2024/inpod-traffic-redirection-ambient/index.md

 ## Traffic redirection in ambient alpha

-The [Istio-cni](/docs/setup/additional-setup/cni/) component is an optional component in the sidecar data plane mode, commonly used to remove the [requirement for the NET_ADMIN and NET_RAW capabilities](/docs/ops/deployment/requirements/) for users deploying pods into the Istio mesh.
+The [Istio-cni](/docs/setup/additional-setup/cni/) component is an optional component in the sidecar data plane mode, commonly used to remove the [requirement for the `NET_ADMIN` and `NET_RAW` capabilities](/docs/ops/deployment/requirements/) for users deploying pods into the Istio mesh.
 With the launch of ambient, istio-cni has become a required component for ambient data plane mode.
 Whenever pods are added to ambient mesh, the istio-cni component configures traffic redirection for all incoming and outgoing traffic between the application pods and their co-located [ztunnel](/blog/2023/rust-based-ztunnel/) on the node via the node-level network namespace.
-The key difference between sidecar and ambient on the traffic redirection is the redirection in ambient is across network namespaces, from the application namespace to the istio’s system namespace where ztunnel typically runs.
+The key difference between sidecar and ambient on the traffic redirection is the redirection in ambient is across network namespaces, from the application namespace to the Istio’s system namespace where ztunnel typically runs.

 As we tested more broadly in multiple Kubernetes environments which many of them have its default CNI, it became clear that